-I loved every minute of it, especially when Andrew surprised me with a video projection of all my family back home with little love notes.
-Andrew says his favourite moment was watching me walk down the isle but says that’s too sappy to say hah and he was crying for most of it so I’m not sure how much he could see through all the tears hah!
+I loved every minute of the wedding, especially when Andrew surprised me with a video projection of all my family back home with little love notes.
+Andrew says his favourite moment was watching me walk down the aisle but says that’s too sappy to say hah and he was crying for most of it so I’m not sure how much he could see through all the tears hah!
 I’d never seen him cry before so it was my favourite moment until he told me I wasn’t allowed to write that!

-This is us getting locked in a racecourse after going off road for photos and having uber save our bacon leaving Liv ( one of the photographers) behind with the car.
+This is us getting locked in a racecourse after going off road for photos and having Uber save our bacon leaving Liv ( one of the photographers) behind with the car.

 YOU DO YOU.
 Do what makes both of you happy and don’t do things to please others or because you think you have to.

 The one thing I wanted to know during wedding planning was what were the things couples were really glad they did and what did they wish they did differently.

 Being someone who wanted to elope, It took a long time to come around to the whole wedding idea, especially when Andrew has such a large family and most of mine are overseas and wouldn’t be there.